myshell-ai/AIlice/README.md

 :fire: Jan 23, 2025: Updated the voice dialogue feature.
 Thanks to ChatTTS's excellent implementation, voice dialogue has finally moved beyond its experimental status and become practical.

 :fire: Jun 22, 2024: We have entered the era of locally running JARVIS-like AI assistants!
 The latest open-source LLMs enable us to perform complex tasks locally!
 Click [here](#guide-to-choosing-an-llm) to learn more.

+---

+## 🚀 Try Ailice Online

+**Experience Ailice instantly at [kragent.ai](https://kragent.ai/)** - A platform built on Ailice that lets you explore its capabilities without local setup.
+Perfect for testing and discovering what this AI assistant can do!

+Use **your own API key** to configure powerful commercial LLMs and unlock their full potential (it will be a completely different beast from the free default configuration!).
+For optimal cost-effectiveness, consider a hybrid setup combining commercial and open-source LLMs.
+Recommended models: **Claude 3.5/3.7, Gemini 2.5 Pro**.

 ----